BaptisteSadoughi/CapuchinsDNAm/README.md

 Update output paths for the age-associated DMRs and the set of background DMRs.<br />

 **11. TFBS_analysis.R**<br />
-Update put paths to the age-associated DMRs and the set of background DMRs in the script.<br />
+Update paths to the age-associated DMRs and the set of background DMRs in the script.<br />
 Update path to the C.imitator whole genome Cebus_imitator.Cebus_imitator-1.0.dna.toplevel.fa.<br />